-Buying or selling a home are both major life moments.
-They can be exciting, but also potentially stressful and confusing.
-Luckily, there are real estate agents to act as guides through the process.
+Buying a home is a major life moment.
+It’s exciting, but also potentially stressful and confusing.
+Luckily, there are real estate agents to guide you through the process.

-A well-connected, hard-working, trustworthy real estate agent can save consumers time and offer some much needed peace of mind.
+Finding a real estate agent who is well connected, hard working, and trustworthy can save consumers time and offer some much-needed peace of mind.

-Before launching a search for the perfect real estate agent, it can be helpful to brush up on some of the job titles that may be encountered during research.
-It can be confusing to come across a variety of professionals who have varying titles, yet all seem to perform similar duties.
+Before launching a search for the perfect real estate agent, it can be helpful to brush up on the job titles you may encounter.

-Most commonly, consumers will come across real estate agents, realtors, and brokers, all of whom still act as agents, but can have varying levels of experience, education, and certifications.
+Most commonly, consumers will come across real estate agents, Realtors®, and brokers, all of whom can act as agents, but who can have varying levels of experience, education, and certifications.

-• Real estate agent: They hold a license to practice real estate.
+• Real estate agent: Holds a license to practice real estate.

-• Realtor: To have this designation, they must be members of the National Association of Realtors, which is a trade association.
+• Realtor: To have this designation, an agent must be a member of the National Association of Realtors, which is a trade association.

 • Broker: A real estate agent must complete a certain amount of working hours, have additional education, and may have demonstrated leadership abilities among other agents in order to qualify as a broker.